ornladios/ADIOS2/docs/user_guide/source/engines/sst.rst

  adios2::IO sstIO = adios.DeclareIO("SomeName");
  sstIO.SetEngine("SST");
- adios2::Engine &sstWriter = sstIO.Open(filename, adios2::Mode::Write);
+ adios2::Engine sstWriter = sstIO.Open(filename, adios2::Mode::Write);

 The general goal of ADIOS2 is to ease the conversion of a file-based application to instead use a non-file streaming interconnect, for example,